Arts Integration Certificate

 IDFA 710 CAPSTONE IN THE COMMUNITY (3)

 An extension of the Post-Baccalaureate Certificate in Arts Integration capstone experience with/through community partnerships.
-Graded S/U. Prerequisite: Post-Baccalaureate Certificate in Arts Integration.
+Graded S/U. Prerequisites: Post-Baccalaureate Certificate in Arts Integration and IDFA 703.